Product May Have Been Discontinued

 First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-Judging by its ingredients alone, Wellmade Baked Kibble Dog Food looks like an average dry product.
+Based on its ingredients alone, Wellmade Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 52%.